SMCSummit Midstream Corporation

 What price action says about SMC.

-SMC qualifies for the Watch on decline sigma — the recent drop measures 4.3σ over a 10-bar window.
+SMC qualifies for the Amber List on decline sigma — the recent drop measures 6.7σ over a 5-bar window.
 Sigma scales the move by the stock's own typical daily volatility, so a small percentage drop in a normally-quiet name can land here when the bigger players miss it on a pure-percent threshold.

 52-week range